 (See Preprofessional program site)

-(See Environmental Science program site)
+(See Earth, Environmental and Geographical Sciences Department program site)

-Secondary Education General Science Major
+Secondary Education Integrated Science Major

 All students majoring in general science must complete the State of Michigan Test for Teacher Certification (MTTC) subject examinations in two areas: the science examination and the appropriate subject examination of the minor option selected for endorsement on one's teaching certificate–either biology, chemistry, physics or earth science.